Magnetism in Gemstones

 Pick-Up Responses: Some magnetic gems will actually be picked up (P/U) by N-52 magnets.
 Most gems of the Garnet group will show a pick-up response due to their very high iron and/or manganese content.
 The most common Garnets are red, but many other color varieties of Garnet pick up as well.

-If you see no movement, or if the raft is pushed away in the opposite direction from the magnet, you can designate this as a Diamagnetic or Inert response (I).
+If the raft is pushed away in the opposite direction from the magnet, or if you see no movement at all, you can designate this as a Diamagnetic or Inert response (I).
 If the raft slowly follows the magnet as you pull the magnet away from it, you have a Weak response (W), indicating the presence of some paramagnetic metal.
 If the raft glides easily toward the magnet, you have a Moderate response (M).
 Rapid movement indicates a Strong response (S).
 Deciding which response you are seeing is somewhat subjective.
 Moderate responses are usually the most difficult to discern, as they can overlap with either Weak or Strong responses.

-Some Inert responses show no movement in either the push or pull direction.
+Some gems show no movement in either the push or pull direction.
 In these cases, the inert gems have just enough paramagnetism to cancel out the weak diamagnetism that is always present in gems.
-In most cases, we use the term "Inert" to refer to "Diamagnetic" responses.
+In this website, we use the term "Inert" to refer to inert as well as diamagnetic responses.

 A no-pick-up response does not eliminate all Garnets.
 One Garnet species is not saturated enough in iron or manganese to be picked up by a N-52 magnet.
 This is Grossular Garnet, which includes Tsavorite, Mali, Hessonite, and some lesser known varieties.
 A no-pick-up response in green Garnet allows us to easily separate Tsavorite Garnet (Grossular) from Chrome Demantoid of identical color.
 Similarly, we can make a quick separation between orange Hessonite Garnet (Grossular) and orange Spessartine of identical color.
 In addition, most Chrome Pyropes and Pastel Pyropes are so low in iron they only show a Drag response (see the Garnet Magnetism section for more information about these 2 unusual Pyrope varieties).